Dental Implants Are the Gold Standard of Tooth Replacement

 What is a Dental Implant?

-A dental implant looks and functions just like a natural tooth, from the color of the crown, to the chewing capabilities and even the stimulation of the jaw bone.
-The implant itself is composed of a titanium post that is inserted into your jaw bone.
+A dental implant looks and functions just like a natural tooth, from the color of the dental implant crown, to the chewing capabilities and even the stimulation of the jaw bone.
+The dental implant itself is composed of a titanium post that is inserted into your jaw bone.
 After healing, an abutment piece is attached to the implant to hold a lifelike dental crown.
 Your dental implant will function normally and with proper at-home care, will last you a lifetime.

 Benefits of Dental Implants: